Understanding How Payroll Taxes Fit into Your Chart of Accounts

 • State Unemployment Tax (SUTA)

-Breaking Down Payroll Taxes in the Chart of Accounts
+Structuring Payroll Taxes in the Chart of Accounts

 1. Wages and Salaries Expense